Regular flea prevention is an essential part of any dog’s care routine. Find out how to protect your pet and keep your home flea-free.

 The best flea treatment for dogs is always prevention.
 Regular flea control is an essential part of any dog owner’s care routine to keep their pet flea free.

 From topical spot-on treatments to oral tablets and liquids, there are many options to prevent fleas on your dog.
 Speak to your vet for advice on the best choice to suit your dog’s needs and lifestyle.
+Also bear in mind some products are unsafe for puppies.

 Keeping your home and environment clean is a simple way to help prevent fleas.
 Regularly washing your dog’s bedding, blankets and soft toys on a hot wash will help kill off eggs that may be lurking.